stelzinga/MF/Management_Framework.md

 These are the Services Clients tend to expect either because they already receive it, or because they are an accepted norm of level of Service, or because it is a mandated Service e.g., a regulatory requirement.

 ### Change
-Change Services consists of Services applied to Run Services such that the Run Services generate more Revenue, and/or protects existing Revenue and/or at lower Cost and/or at lower Risk.
+Change Services consists of Services applied to Run Services such that the Run Services generate more Revenue, and/or protects existing Revenue and/or at lower Cost and/or at lower Risk and/or improve the Reputation of the Venture altogether.
 ________________________________________
 ## Operations
 Operations involves the performance of Processes through Resources (Staff, Assets and Suppliers) to deliver Results in the form of Services to ultimately yield Revenue.
 Resources are funded through Revenue (in Results) and through Liabilities and Equity (part of Capital).
-In addition to the generation of Revenue, Run and Change generate Cost and Risk, both undesired, but unavoidable.
+In addition, to the generation of Revenue, Run and Change generate Cost and Risk, both undesired, but unavoidable.
-The so called Operating Model , designed and maintained as part of Planning,  reflects the manner in which Operations are performed.
+The so called Operating Model, designed and maintained as part of Planning, reflects the manner in which Operations are performed.
 Operations are the most work intense part of the Profile as it reflects actual work done to yield Results.
 Operations are dynamic in that they evolve over time under the direction of Management.
 In academic literature Operations is sometimes deemed a Business Function.

-Despite the conceptual simplicity of Operations, it is one of the most complex Profile Tree items.
+Despite the *conceptual* simplicity of Operations, it is one of the most complex Profile Tree items.
 This complexity stems from the fact that depending on the Sector the Services are aimed at, the Processes involved will differ fundamentally.
 For example, the production of a Smartphone has completely different requirements than the production of tractors or the delivery of insurance Services.
-This complexity can be easily understood by studying standard academic literature on Operations Management like for example Slack, 2010.
+This complexity can be understood by studying standard academic literature on Operations Management like for example Slack, 2010.

 Key deliverables for Operations are the following:
 - Processes
 - Resources
-- Funding
+- Capital
 - Results

 Given their importance, they each have a dedicated section.